The CHF Articles: Un-Joyfully God’s

 It’s the smallest kind of faith, and if I can be honest, it’s the kind of faith that has a hard time believing God holds me as he does.
 It’s the kind of faith that sins, sometimes on purpose, with reckless abandoned, mixed with guilt, shame, and tears.

-As small as it may be, it grows huge So huge that even birds might nest in it’s branches.
+As small as it may be, it grows huge, so huge that even birds might nest in its branches.
 Some see this as a parable about God building the kingdom if people have the faith to believe for the impossible.
-I’m sure smiling Joel’s got a sermon tucked away somewhere on that, ready made for TV.
+I’m sure there’s some smiling TV preacher who’s got a sermon tucked away somewhere on that.
 “This is about God doing great big things.
-Generation-encompassing, long-term strategy stuff.“
+Generation-encompassing, long-term strategy stuff.”

 And he did something with that watered, well-fertilized seed.